bugout-dev/buzz/README.md

 # buzz

-The buzz microlanguage

-## What is buzz?

-buzz is a little language used to aggregate tagged data according to tag patterns.
+buzz is a tiny language used to aggregate tagged data according to tag patterns.